tunks/CSX-Compiler/README.md

 This project implements a compiler for programming language CSX (computer science experimental) in Java.

-There are five modules in this projects, corresponding to five stages of a compiler.
+There are five modules in this project, corresponding to five stages of a compiler.

 ## Symbol Table

-Block-structure symbol table is built to associate each identifier in the program's source code with its information, e.g., type, scope level
+Block-structure symbol table is built to associate each identifier in the program's source code with its information (e.g., type, scope level).

 ## Scanner